 Facebook confirmed to ComputerWorld that, once a group administrator leaves, any one of the members is free to assume the position of admin but said that no confidential information is accessible to group admins.

-Jane McEntegart is Manager of Content Marketing at ASUS North America, and previously worked for more than 7 years at Tom's Guide and Tom's Hardware, holding such roles as Contributing Editor and Senior News Editor.
+Jane McEntegart works in content marketing at Intel and was previously Manager of Content Marketing at ASUS North America.
+Before that, she worked for more than 7 years at Tom's Guide and Tom's Hardware, holding such roles as Contributing Editor and Senior News Editor.

 It is a facebook problem, because they're the ones who are going to be sued by some douche when this actually and some controversy is caused.
 It seems like a simple stupid security loophole to do with group and admin rights.
 The admin's shouldn't be allowed to leave a group without appointing someone else to takeover unless the shut the whole thing down.
 That's kinda common sense, you wouldn't let the leader of any other group/society in real life leave without appointing someone to takeover.
 There'd be anarchy...